aleshaleksey/fansys23/06-abilities.md

 The rules for use of spells in combat are found in "[Combat: Spells](04-combat.md#spells)".

 Other magic rules, including spell lists are found in "[Spells](07-spells.md)"

 ___
+#### Forbidden Spell

+**Type**: Supernatural (C-A)

+**Description**: Learn 2 spells that are not covered by any ordinary type of spellcasting.

+**Original State**: A character with spellcasting can only learn spells with descriptors associated with that spellcasting type (nature and elemental spellcasting), or only the allowed components (incantation and kinetic spellcasting).

+**Action**: None.
+The spells are chosen on levelling up, when the ability is chosen.

+**Prerequisite**: The character must have a level of spellcasting of one of the elemental [spellcasting types](#spellcasting-local) that is at least as high as the level of the spells chosen with this ability.

+**Limitation**:
+- The spell cannot have a descriptor opposite to the "spellcasting type" used to obtain it.
+- Many of these spells may cause a shift in character alignment or have negative mechanistic or narrative consequences.
+Usually these spells have the "profane" or "spirit" descriptors.
+This should be kept in mind.

+___
 #### Spellcasting: Local